Kalbarri, Western Australia: History

 Kalbarri was named after an Aboriginal man from the Nanda tribe and is also the name of an edible seed.

-The cliffs near the river mouth were named after a trading ship, the Zuytdorp, that was wrecked there in 1712.
+The cliffs near the river mouth were named after a trading ship, Zuytdorp, that was wrecked there in 1712.

-The area became a popular fishing and tourist spot in the 1940s and by 1948 the state government declared a townsite.
+The area became a popular fishing and tourist spot in the 1940s, and by 1948 the state government declared a townsite.
 Lots were soon surveyed and the town was gazetted in 1951.

 In April 2021 the town suffered serious damage from Tropical Cyclone Seroja.